Untoten

-Untoten (The Undead) is a German musical group based in Berlin.
+Untoten (The Undead) is a German band based in Berlin.
 It was founded by David A. Line and female vocalist Greta Csatlós in 1994.
 The lyrics are written primarily in German and English, supported by female vocals.

 History

 Untoten released their first Demo CD Maultot in 1994.
 Eventually, they were signed to the music label Von Grafenwald.

 Hab' kein Angst, Veluzifer, the band's debut album was released in 1996.
 Much of the lyrical content is inspired by vampire tales and the macabre.

 In 1999, the band released their fourth full-length album Schwarze Messe.
 The music consists of classical and electronic influences.
 The band's album artwork is made by Greta Csatlós.

 Their next album The Look of Blasphemie appeared in 2001.